+The goal would be to make alternative transport sufficiently desirable that a significant percentage of visitors would be motivated to use alternative transportation instead of their own vehicles while in the park.
 One possible way of making alternative transportation more attractive might be to develop a portable interactive computer-based information system that would be available to visitors using alternative transportation.
 Such a system would provide the visitor with various kinds of interpretive and trip planning information.
-We were interested in finding out what types of information visitors would like to have available during their trip through the park and how the visit enhancement system should be set up.